lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README.md

-# Hybrid Cloud POC
+# Sovereign Hybrid Cloud PoC
+**Demonstrating Verifiable Data Sovereignty across Public Cloud (e.g., Telefonica) and On-Premise Infrastructure**

+This Proof of Concept implements the **AegisSovereignAI** architecture to create a contiguous Chain of Trust between a public cloud and a sovereign private cloud (on-premise).

 ## Overview

-This directory contains a proof-of-concept implementation demonstrating hybrid cloud unified identity with hardware-rooted verifiable geofencing and residency proofs using SPIRE, Keylime, and Envoy.
+This directory contains a proof-of-concept implementation demonstrating sovereign hybrid cloud unified identity with hardware-rooted verifiable geofencing and residency proofs using SPIRE, Keylime, and Envoy.
 This POC addresses the challenges of the traditional non-verifiable security model by providing cryptographically verifiable proofs that bind workload identity, host integrity, and geolocation into unified credentials.

 **Slides:** [View Presentation](https://onedrive.live.com/?id=746ADA9DC9BA7CB7%21sa416cb345794427ab085a20f8ccc0edd&cid=746ADA9DC9BA7CB7&redeem=aHR0cHM6Ly8xZHJ2Lm1zL2IvYy83NDZhZGE5ZGM5YmE3Y2I3L0VUVExGcVNVVjNwQ3NJV2lENHpNRHQwQlh6U3djQ01HWDhjQS1xbGxLZm1Zdnc%5FZT1PTnJqZjE&parId=746ADA9DC9BA7CB7%21s95775661177f4ef5a4ba84313cd3795a&o=OneUp)

+## The Architecture Scenario
+This PoC simulates a real-world regulated environment:
+- **The Public Zone (Public Cloud - e.g., Telefonica):** Represents a scalable environment where initial processing occurs (the Client).
+- **The Trusted Zone (On-Premise):** Represents the Sovereign Private Cloud where the Root of Trust is established and sensitive data (e.g., Banking Secrets) is stored (the Server).
+- **The Trust Bridge (AegisSovereignAI):** A unified control plane that issues short-lived, hardware-rooted credentials allowing the two zones to communicate only if strict integrity and location policies are met.

 ## The Problem